sfsharon/canary/README.md

-# qos-v
+# Canary
-QoS Verification testing
+Verification ACL functionality
 * Connecting using Netconf to the DUT